-In this section we present some results obtained when applying the SIMPLE(R) and the GCR-SIMPLE(R) method to the flow between two flat plates with distance $D = 10 \ cm$ and length $L = 500 \ cm$.
-For this testproblem an equidistant grid will be used.
+In this section we present some results obtained when applying the SIMPLE(R) and the GCR-SIMPLE(R) method to the flow between two flat plates with distance D = 10 cm and length L = 500 cm.
+For this problem an equidistant grid will be used.

 To apply the SIMPLER and the GCR-SIMPLER methods we first define some default values of parameters used in these methods.
 For both methods the termination criterion is: stop when the sum of the absolute residuals of each variable is less than or equal to 10^{-6} .
 The relaxation factor for the pressure is always 1.
-The SIMPLER method will be used with relaxation factors equal to 0.8 for the velocities u_1 and u_2 .
-For the GCR-SIMPLER method ngcr is taken equal to 3 and the relaxation factors for the velocities u_1 and u_2 are equal to 1.
+The SIMPLER method will be used with relaxation factors equal to 0.8 for velocities u_1 and u_2 .
+For the GCR-SIMPLER method, ngcr is taken equal to 3 and the relaxation factors for velocities u_1 and u_2 are equal to 1.
 The default TDMA solver is PLANE TDMA.

-In order to check the dependence of the methods on the outlet boundary conditions two different boundary conditions are used.
+In order to check the dependence of the methods on the outlet boundary conditions, two different boundary conditions are used.
 These methods have been applied using two TDMA solvers.
 Several grids are used to check the grid dependence of the methods.
-Also the dependence on the relaxation factors is checked.
+Also, the dependence on the relaxation factors is checked.

-5.1.1 Outlet boundary conditions dependence
+5.1.1.
+Outlet boundary conditions dependence.
 In this section, attention will be focused on the dependence of the methods on the outlet boundary conditions.
-The results for the two different boundary conditions are given in Table 1.
-The SIMPLER method using the velocity given condition gives a faster convergence than when the pressure given condition is used.
-Contrary to this GCR-SIMPLER converges faster when the pressure is given at the outlet.
-For this reason the SIMPLE(R) method is used with the velocity given and the GCR-SIMPLE(R) method is applied with the pressure given.
+The results for the two different boundary conditions are given in Table I. The SIMPLER method using the velocity given condition gives a faster convergence than when the pressure given condition is used.
+Contrary to this, GCR-SIMPLER converges faster when the pressure is given at the outlet.
+For this reason, the SIMPLE(R) method is used with the velocity given and the GCR-SIMPLE(R) method is applied with the pressure given.
+Note that the pressure given at the outlet is physically correct.
+In the SIMPLER method the non-physical outlet boundary condition (velocity given) is chosen, because this leads to fast convergence, and for this problem the results are only slightly disturbed in the vicinity of the outlet.
+For other problems (e.g. with more outlets) it is hard to find the correct outlet velocity.